-Primary reason Please explain Important but not an immediate business priority Husky recognizes the importance of supplier water use and risk management, however, time and resources are currently focused on managing Husky's direct water use and risks.
+Primary reason Please explain Important but not an immediate business priority Husky recognizes the importance of supplier water use and risk management.
+Time and resources are currently focused on managing the Company's direct water use and risks.
+Husky includes water used by third party contractors at drilling and completion sites in its water totals, and includes it in risk considerations.

-Has your organization experienced any detrimental impacts related to water in the reporting period?
+Has your organization experienced any detrimental impacts related to water in the reporting year?